cbmr-data/cbmr-data.github.io/esrum/_sources/usage/transfers.rst.txt

    data to or download data from this server.

 #.
 While it is possible to transfer data to/from Computerome from/to
-   Esrum by running your software on a node, this involves paying for a node on Computerome for the duration of the transfer.
+   Esrum by running your software on a Computerome node, this involves paying for a node during the transfer.

 .. _bluewhale: